chitosai/PixivRss/README.md

 PixivWall
 =========

-a wall to display images from pixiv
+Just a wall to display images from pixiv.
+Here is a (DEMO)[http://rakuen.thec.me/].